nrfconnect/sdk-nrf/applications/nrf_desktop/doc/power_manager.rst

 Switching to low power
 ======================

-When the power manager detects that the application is about to enter the low power state (either suspended or off), it sends the ``power_down_event``.
+When the power manager detects that the application is about to enter the low power state (either suspended or off), it sends a ``power_down_event``.
 Other application modules react to this event by changing their configuration to low power, for example by turning off LEDs.

 It is possible that some modules will not be ready to switch to the lower power state.
-In such case, the module that is not yet ready should consume ``power_down_event`` and change its internal state, so that it enters the low power state when ready.
+In such case, the module that is not yet ready should consume the ``power_down_event`` and change its internal state, so that it enters the low power state when ready.

-After entering the low power state, each module must report this by sending ``module_state_event``.
+After entering the low power state, each module must report this by sending a ``module_state_event``.
 The power manager will continue with the low power state change when it gets a notification that the module switched to the low power.

 Only after all modules confirmed that they have entered the low power state (by not consuming the ``power_down_event``), the power manager will set the required application's state.